opnsense/docs/source/manual/updates.rst

 Installing updates
 ------------------

-Updates can be installed from the web interface, by going to :menuselection:`System --> Firmware --> Updates`.
+Updates can be installed from the web interface, by going to :menuselection:`System --> Firmware --> Status`.
 On this page, you can click
 **Check for updates** to search for updates.
 If they are available, a button will appear to install them.

 ---------------